ThomasStokes1998/hello-world/README.md

-# hello-world
+# Hello-World
-In this repository I store miscellaenous data sets, code, notebooks etc. That isn't part of any particular project but I may want to refer back to later.
+In this repository I store miscellaenous files that I either reference elsewhere or plan on referencing in the future.